- What is CRICOS?

 Staff should follow program change processes and consult with stakeholders as appropriate regarding any proposed changes to University programs, including changes to program names, duration, mode of delivery or any other changes which may impact international students on a Student visa.

-Additionally, the Office of the Pro Vice-Chancellor (International and Quality) should be consulted regarding any proposed changes to student-related policies and forms to provide feedback in relation to possible implications for international students on a Student visa.
+Additionally, any proposed changes to student-related policies and forms must consider the possible implications for international students on a Student visa.

 The Department of Education and Training regulates the education and training sector’s involvement with overseas students studying in Australia on Student visas.
 The Department of Education and Training does this through the ESOS framework, which includes: